 - A team of 40 Vision and Change Leadership Fellows were selected through a peer-review process in part facilitated by AIBS to move institutional reform efforts forward at the departmental level through the Partnership for Undergraduate Life Science Education (PULSE) initiative.

 - Over 450 biology and life sciences department leaders provided information about ways in which AIBS can support them as they improve teaching and learning within their departments.
 These survey results are being used to inform the work of the AIBS Education Committee through the AIBS Faculty Leadership Development Study, which is an extension of the fall 2012 Undergraduate Biology Department Leadership Survey.

-- Our Eye on Education articles articles in BioScience describe successful programs, current issues, and new reports and recommendations in biology education.
+- Our Eye on Education articles in BioScience describe successful programs, current issues, and new reports and recommendations in biology education.

 - Faculty, education researchers, representatives from scientific societies and others invested in improving the undergraduate introductory biology experience have come together through the Introductory Biology Project

 - The general public has access to information that connects biology research with societal issues, increasing their ability to make informed decisions through ActionBioscience.org

 - The Understanding Evolution website has new teaching and learning resources for the undergraduate community.